daniel-apolinario/microservices-graph/EXPERIMENT.md

 For each MSA, we count as *Improve Scenario* and *Improving Trend* when at least one of the ten tests resulted in Improving Trend.
 For instance (in Table~\ref{tab:contingencyTable}), the evolution of 60 applications reveals a significant improving trend for the SID metric when we remove the architecture smell.
 The same is valid for counting as *Erosion Scenario* and *Erosion Trend*; that is when at least one of the ten tests resulted in Erosion Trend.
 Similarly, from 210 unities (MSA) in the erosion scenario, SID revealed a significant increase for 198 MSAs.

 We justify this rationale as just one single intervention is made to improve or deteriorate the application, so it must affect the series in a unique change-point.
 Conversely, *Improve Scenario* and *Erosion Trend* will be computed when there is at least one test resulting in Erosion Trend and none resulting in Improving Trend.
 The opposite case (*Erosion Scenario* and *Improving Trend*) occurs when there is at least one test resulting in Improving Trend and none Erosion Trend.
-Finally, we count as \emph{No Trend} only when all ten tests result in No Trend, i.e., it has no statistical significance.
+Finally, we count as *No Trend* only when all ten tests result in No Trend, i.e., it has no statistical significance.

 Based on the contingency table for each scenario, we used the Chi-Square test of independence to verify how correlated are the intended evolution scenarios (Improve or Erosion) and the result of the Cox-Stuart test for trend analysis (results in Table~\ref{tab:calculatedMetrics}).
 We do not consider the SCF metric for testing the experiment's hypotheses due to its anomalous behavior (monotonic-decreasing no matter the scenario), which is also reflected in Table~\ref{tab:contingencyTable}.